ricardovaltierra/Building-with-Backgrounds-and-Gradients/README.md

 # Building-with-Backgrounds-and-Gradients
-Page design with background images and gradient elements
+Apple-clone page design with the use of CSS image and gradient resources application.

 ## Table of Contents